bf4648/alarm-clock/README.md

 ## Total Possible Sounds so far

 ```
 computer.mp3
 cosmic.mp3
 cow.mp3
 digital.mp3
 farm.mp3
 forest.mp3
 ocean.mp3
 ringer.mp3
 rooster.mp3
 ```
-## Once the cronjob fires you will need a script to kill it, just follow the instructions on the following site: [clickable-scripts](http://stackoverflow.com/questions/5125907/how-to-run-a-shell-script-in-os-x-by-double-clicking)
+## Once the cronjob fires you will need a script to kill it, just follow the instructions on the following site: [clickable-scripts](http://stackoverflow.com/questions/5125907/how-to-run-a-shell-script-in-os-x-by-double-clicking) to make sure the kill_alarm.sh script is set up correctly or just run the setup.sh script